 Q7.
-And again, thinking about your child over the past three months, please answer the following statements on how you think they've been feeling on a scale from 'strongly agree' to 'strongly disagree' Sample: n = 110.
+And again, thinking about your child over the past three months, please answer the following statements on a scale from how you think they've been feeling a scale from 'strongly agree' to 'strongly disagree' Sample: n = 110.
 Weighted by age, gender, location and ATSI status.